Meiqing Shi, Associate Professor

 1988 – 1990: Assistant Lecturer of Veterinary Parasitology, College of Veterinary Medicine, South China Agricultural University, Guangzhou, China

-The area of interest in Dr. Shi’s lab is host-pathogen interactions, with a special interest in the intravascular immune responses to Cryptococcus neoformans and Trypanosoma brucei, as well as their transmigration into the brain across the blood-brain barrier.
+The area of interest in Dr. Shi’s lab is host-pathogen interactions, with special interest in the cellular immune responses to Cryptococcus neoformans and Trypanosoma brucei, as well as their transmigration into the brain across the blood-brain barrier.
 Both pathogens can survive in the bloodstream and invade the brain, causing brain infections.
-His lab has developed a mouse model system based on intravital microscopy to study the dynamic interactions of host cells with the pathogens in living hosts.
+His lab has developed a mouse model system based on intravital microscopy to study intravascular interactions of host cells with the pathogens in living hosts.
+In addition, his lab studies the mechanisms involved in the clearance of C. neoformans by immune cells in the infected lung and brain.
 The long-term goal of his lab is to understand how the pathogens evade immune responses and cause infections.

 Representative Publications